You can use the following VPN tests to verify the operation of your VPN. You can also use these tests to check your device and network configurations.

 Who is my DNS?

-Check to make sure your email app isn’t revealing your real IP address.
+Make sure your email app isn’t revealing your actual IP address.

 What is your IP address?